 To reduce risk of fire for systems that store company data, the following applies;

-Fire, smoke alarms, and/or suppression systems must be used, and must conform to industry standards
+Fire, smoke alarms, and/or suppression systems must be used, and must conform to industry standards.

-Electrical outlets must only be used within the manufactures guidelines
+Electrical outlets must only be used within the manufactures guidelines.

-Electrical equipment must conform to the local industry standards
+Electrical equipment must conform to the local industry standards.

-Unused electrical equipment should be turned off when not in use for extended periods of time
+Unused electrical equipment should be turned off when not in use for extended periods of time.

-Regular inspection of electrical equipment must be performed
+Regular inspection of electrical equipment must be performed.

 A smoke alarm monitoring service must be used that will alert a designated company employee if an alarm is tripped during non-business hours.